nux-ai/server/README.md

 ## Overview

 NUX SDK is a cutting-edge solution designed to automate and streamline the handling of database changes, file processing, and data embedding.
-In the business-as-usual (BAU) scenario, tracking database changes, extracting content, processing it, and then integrating the processed data back into the database involves a considerable amount of manual effort and coordination.
-This not only slows down operations but also increases the risk of errors.
-NUX SDK addresses these challenges by offering an automated, scalable, and efficient way to manage these processes.
+Today engineers must set up architecture to, track database changes, extract content, process and embed it, then insert back into their database.
+This doesn't move the needle in your business, so why focus on it?

 ## Why NUX?